 Free clothes for kids in San Francisco County, CA

 Free-the-Need is a nonprofit organization that started in Siskiyou county.
 They’ve since expanded their reach into the San Francisco county as well to assist families who need to provide clothing and school supplies to their children.
 Their program offers a free store that is open for a day to provide students (ages 1-21) the chance to go and grab anything that they need for school.
 This ranges from clothes to notebooks, pens, and pencils.
 They’re even offering supplies to keep their teeth clean too!
 Information is limited on whether or not this is conducted annually but their website does list a phone number and email to call for more information.

 St. Anthony’s is a group dedicated to helping those in need.
 They’ve been doing so since 1950.
 This group runs one of the largest free clothing programs in San Francisco.
-They serve 8,500 people year in and year out.
+They serve 8,500 people every year.
 Some of the top name brand clothing stores such as TJMaxx and Old Navy have donated clothes in support of their cause.
 The link to their page dedicated to their free clothing drive appears to be broken but there are links to contact the group for more questions.